EURO GOVT-Political tensions prompt profit-taking in Italy

 The backdrop helped a 3.97 billion euro sale of French bonds.
 The Treasury sold at the top of its target range as investors sought the liquidity and safety of the French market, even after Moody’s downgraded the euro zone’s second largest economy’s credit rating last month.

-“Even at 2 percent, (the French yield) might be (at) euro-era lows, but it’s still cheaper than German,” a second trader said, predicting that the premium 10-year French debt offers over Germany would fall further as year-end approaches from 69 basis points currently.
+“Even at 2 percent, (the French yield) might be (at) euro-era lows, but it’s still cheaper than German,” a second trader said, predicting the premium 10-year French debt offers over Germany would fall further as year end approaches from 69 basis points currently.